 Fire Resistant – Unlike many roofing materials, they are completely fireproof.

 Water Resistant – Slate shingles can withstand heavy rains, snow, and high winds.
 It also does not rot or grow fungus or mold.
-One weather downfall though is hail – the slate shingles can break easily with force, so it’s not recommended for areas where hail is prominent.

 As with many roofing materials, there are some pros and cons of each type.
 Some amazing benefits of metal roofing include;

 Long Life Expectancy – Metal roof sare going to last about as long as you own the home.
 Many companies will stand behind a 30-50 year lifespan of metal roofs.
 They are resistant to fire, insects, mold, and rot, making them a great investment.